Neil Patrick Harris launches 'Goop' inspired newsletter, but says he won't be selling personal lubricants - KESQ

 “Wondercade deeply respects Gwyneth Paltrow and aspires to be a Gentleman’s Goop, but worries that you’ll think the first part of this sentence sounds like we are selling personal lubricant,” he joked.

 Harris said Wondercade will include contributions from his family.
-Husband, actor and chef David Burkta, will be providing their favorite recipes and their 10-year-old twins will share their interests too.
+Husband, actor and chef David Burtka will be providing their favorite recipes and their 10-year-old twins will share their interests, too.

 The-CNN-Wire